-- The promotion of assisted voluntary return programmes at every stage of the asylum and return procedures ensures that third-country nationals are fully informed about the possibility to return voluntarily from the earliest contact with national authorities.
-This practice contributes to the high rate of voluntary return, which promotes a more dignified, safer and cost-effective manner to return irregularly staying third-country nationals.
-[Luxembourg, 2016] - Throughout the entire return process, voluntary return is a priority for the national authorities.
+- Throughout the entire return process, voluntary return is a priority for the national authorities.
 There is a proactive approach to motivate third-country nationals for voluntary departure during all stages of the procedure, particularly at detention centres.
 The detention centres are considered conducive to promote voluntary return, with case managers and authorities actively motivating third-country nationals to leave the country voluntarily, while providing adequate accommodation and support.
 [The Netherlands, 2021] - The early engagement with returnees when promoting voluntary return/departure and the possibility for a returnee to participate in a voluntary return scheme at any point of the return process, promotes and increases the use of voluntary return and reintegration as an integral part of a common EU system for return in line with the EU strategy on voluntary return and reintegration.
-[Denmark, 2022]
+[Luxembourg, 2016; Denmark, 2022]